Juan Garrido

 Juan Garrido (c.
 1480 – c.
-1550) was an Afro-Spanish conquistador known as the first documented Black person in what would become the United States.
-Born in West Africa, he went to Portugal as a young man.
+1550) was an Afro-Spaniard of Kongo origin conquistador known as the first documented Bantu person in what would become the United States.
+Born in the Kingdom of Kongo in West Central Africa, he went to Portugal as a young man.
 In converting to Catholicism, he chose the Spanish name Juan Garrido ("Handsome John").
+He is the first known free African to arrive in North America.

-Juan Garrido joined a Spanish expedition and arrived in Santo Domingo (Hispaniola) about 1502.
-He participated in the invasion of present-day Puerto Rico and Cuba in 1508.
-In 1513, as part of Juan Ponce de Leon entourage in search of gold, the expedition landed in Florida.
-He is the first known African to arrive in North America.
-By 1519, he had joined Cortes' forces and invaded present-day Mexico, participating in the siege of Tenochtitlan.
+He participated in the Spanish conquests of Puerto Rico by Juan Ponce de León, Cuba by Diego Velázquez and the expeditions to Florida by Ponce de León.
+By 1519, Garrido had joined Cortes's forces and invaded present-day Mexico, participating in the siege of Tenochtitlan.
 He married and settled in Mexico City, where he was the first known farmer to have sowed wheat in America.
 He continued to serve with Spanish forces for more than 30 years, including expeditions to western Mexico and to the Pacific.

-Biography
+Garrido is considered the prime example of black conquistador, although in reality the presence of Africans and mulattos in the Hispanic ranks had already become a widespread occurrence after the first decade of the 16th century.
+Other examples of black conquistadors included Beatriz de Palacios, Juan Valiente, Juan García Pizarro, Juan de Villanueva, Pedro Fulupo and Antonio Pérez.
+The presence of black people was shocking to Mesoamericans, who called them teucacatzactli ("black deities") in Nahuatl.

-Garrido was born in West Africa in about 1480, and came to Portugal as a youth.
-When baptized, he took the name Juan Garrido (Handsome John).
-He went to Seville, where he joined an expedition to the New World, possibly traveling in assistance to Pedro Garrido's (Handsome Peter).
+Early life

-Arriving in Santo Domingo in 1502 or 1503, Garrido was among the earliest Africans to reach the Americas.
-He was one of numerous Africans or possibly a "freedman" who had joined expeditions from Seville to the Americas.
+Garrido was born in the Kingdom of Kongo situated in West Central Africa in about 1480, and came to Portugal as a youth.
+Crossing the Atlantic and arriving in Santo Domingo, Hispaniola, in 1502 or 1503, Garrido was among the earliest Africans to reach the Americas.
+He was one of numerous Africans who had joined expeditions from Seville to the Americas.
 From the beginning of Spanish presence in the Americas, Africans participated as voluntary expeditionaries, conquistadors, and auxiliaries.
+He gained experience in deployments around the Caribbean, among them the conquest of Puerto Rico by Juan Ponce de León, Cuba by Diego Velázquez in 1508, as well as the expeditions of Ponce de León in search of gold in Florida in 1513.